oobabooga/text-generation-webui/README.md

 ```

 > **Note**
 >
-> For bitsandbytes and `--load-in-8bit` to work on Linux/WSL, this dirty fix is currently necessary: https://github.com/oobabooga/text-generation-webui/issues/400#issuecomment-1474876859
+> For bitsandbytes and `--load-in-8bit` to work on Linux/WSL, this dirty fix is currently necessary: <https://github.com/oobabooga/text-generation-webui/issues/400#issuecomment-1474876859>
+>
+> Also, the generation of GPU device matters.
+Bitsandbytes is currently built for GPU devices of 2018 vintage and newer.
+If you have an older device of the maxwell, pascal generation you may find a fix here: <https://github.com/james-things/bitsandbytes-prebuilt-all_arch>

 ### Alternative: native Windows installation